 Healthy, non-pregnant individuals usually require no treatment.

-If you are pregnant or are immunocompromised due to HIV or medications you will be prescribed a course of antibiotics.
+If you are pregnant or are immunocompromised due to HIV or medications your caregiver will prescribe a course of antibiotics.

 Transplacental infection occurs in cats and pregnant women who become infected for the first time during pregnancy.
 Tachyzoites cross the placenta and invade fetal cells, this is particularly dangerous during the first trimester when the organs are developing.
 Toxoplasmosis in the unborn baby can lead to miscarriage, low birth weight, vision problems, hearing loss, hepatosplenomegaly (enlarged liver and spleen), jaundice, learning disabilities and mental retardation.
 Between 80-90% of babies who acquired the infection in utero have retinal infection leading to inflammation and possibly a chorioretinal scar containing the inactivated cyst (bradyzoite).